When is The Witcher season 2 on Netflix? Everything you need to know

 “A lot of what we’ve set up in season one will come into play in season two,” Hissrich advised HEARALPUBLICIST.

-“We are going to get into some stuff from Blood of Elves.
-However I additionally suppose there are issues that we wished to adapt from The Final Want and Sword of Future that we didn’t have time to do.
+“We’ll get into some stuff from Blood of Elves.
+However I additionally assume there are issues that we needed to adapt from The Final Want and Sword of Future that we didn’t have time to do.

 “So to be blessed with a season two, and to know that we can go back and revisit some of those things, is really exciting.
 There will be a big mix of things.”